iotaledger/iota-wiki/docs/learn/wallets/firefly-wallet.md

 ### Which Ledger hardware do you support?

 Both the legacy and new IOTA apps are supported on Ledger Nano S/X via USB connection.
-Additionally, the legacy app works with the Ledger Blue.
+Additionally, the legacy app works with Ledger Blue.
 Since official support is no longer provided for the Blue by Ledger, Blue can only be used for migrating funds.

 ### Do I need to install the Ledger app on my computer?
 Where do I download this?